-Volunteering with us not only allows you to participate in programmes assisting disadvantaged communities or endangeredecosystems, but it also offers wonderful opportunities to travel in the local area in your downtime or further afield either before or after your programme.
+Volunteering with us not only allows you to participate in programs assisting disadvantaged communities or endangeredecosystems, but it also offers wonderful opportunities to travel in the local area in your downtime or further afield either before or after your program.
 Below is some information on trips and travel options in the Seychelles.

 Optional Side Trips

 Volunteers may have the opportunity to visit the islands of Praslin and La Digue.
 Praslin is home to the Vallee de Mai (a world heritage site) thought by early explorers to be the original “Garden of Eden”, that is home of the famous Coco de Mer palm tree that produces the huge double nut famous for its provocative shape.
 La Digue is the picture perfect tropical island, small and intimate with quaint guest houses and arguably the most beautiful beach in the world - Anse Source d’Argent.

 Public transport is cheap and frequent and many parts of Praslin can be explored easily by catching a bus.

 Accommodation is in shared (mixed sex) dorm rooms.
 There is cold running water available for showers and bottled water available for drinking.
 Bathroom facilities are shared, and participants also share base duties, including cleaning and other chores.You need to bring your own mosquito net and bedding for example a thin sleeping bag liner.

 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.